 In the interest of the health and safety of our visitors and staff and to ensure the most positive visit experience, registration for a campus visit is required.
 At this time, we are unable to accommodate unscheduled visitors.

-During the months of December and January, on-campus visits will be offered at 9:30 a.m.
+During the month of January, on-campus visits will be offered at 9:30 a.m.
 Monday–Friday.
-To limit the possibility of exposure, we limit each time slot to one or two visitors (plus their guests) per time.
-If two families are on campus at once, they will meet with different admission counselors and tour separately.
+To limit the possibility of exposure, we limit each time slot to two or four visitors (plus their guests) per time.
+If multiple families are on campus at once, they will meet with different admission counselors and tour in small groups, observing social distancing guidelines.
 If you do not see availability for a given date then all available visits for that date have been reserved.

 The visit will be structured primarily as a welcome conversation with an admission counselor followed by a campus tour.
 When meeting indoors, we will use large open spaces instead of offices or other enclosed spaces such as conference rooms.
 Campus tours include walk-throughs of some indoor spaces, but access to specific buildings or spaces may be limited.
 Tours will include at least one residence hall over the holiday break while our current students are home.
 Once the spring semester resumes, we will be unable to show residence halls or dining facilities as part of regular tours.

 We recommend you arrive on campus as close to your scheduled visit time as possible.
 When you arrive, please park in the parking lot directly in front of the Center for Science and Business, next to the Admission Building off East Broadway.
-Please text your admission counselor that you have arrived and they will greet you outside at your car and escort you into the main lobby of the Admission Building, where you can use the restroom and/or wash your hands.
+Please text your admission counselor that you have arrived and they will greet you outside at your car and escort you into the welcome area, where you can use the restroom and/or wash your hands.

 Face coverings and social distancing